LeonLipu/SeleniumFramework/README.md

 4. mvn test

-make a star if it is helpful to you.happy automation Developer :
+make a star if it is helpful to you. happy automation Developer :
 Brahmananda kar
 (07569043685)